Faseeh-Naqvi/TowersHanoi/README.md

 # towersHanoi
 # Towers of Hanoi Program with Stack Implementation

-This program implements the classic Towers of Hanoi puzzle using a stack data structure.
 The Towers of Hanoi is a mathematical puzzle that involves moving a stack of disks from one rod to another, with the constraint that only one disk can be moved at a time and no disk can be placed on top of a smaller disk.

 ## Features

-- **Stack-based Solution:** The program utilizes a stack data structure to keep track of the movements of the disks between the rods.

 - **Interactive Interface:** The program provides an interactive interface where the user can input the number of disks and watch the step-by-step solution of the Towers of Hanoi puzzle.

 - **Visual Representation:** Each step of the solution is visually represented, showing the movement of disks between rods.

-- **Optimal Solution:** The program ensures that it follows the optimal solution to the puzzle, minimizing the number of moves required to solve it.

 ## How to Use